arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/GeneralArangod.md

 version check on startup.
 Running the server with a non-matching version number in the VERSION file will make the server refuse to start.

+### Storage Engine
+As of ArangoDB 3.2 several storage engines are supported.
+The previously existing engine is called `MMFiles`, the newly created one is based on [RocksDB](http://rocksdb.org) and thus called the like.

+One storage engine type is supported per server per installation.
+Live switching of storage engines on currently installed systems isn't supported.
+If you configure the wrong engine not matching the previously used one will result in the server refusing to start.
+You may however use `auto` to let ArangoDB choose the previously used one.

+`--server.storage-engine [auto|mmfiles|rocksdb]`

 ### Daemon